rclone/rclone/MANUAL.md

 Download a URL's content and copy it to the destination without saving it in temporary storage.

-Setting --auto-filename will cause the file name to be retrieved from the from URL (after any redirections) and used in the destination path.
+Setting `--auto-filename`will cause the file name to be retrieved from the from URL (after any redirections) and used in the destination path.
+With `--print-filename` in addition, the resuling file name will be printed.

-Setting --no-clobber will prevent overwriting file on the destination if there is one with the same name.
+Setting `--no-clobber` will prevent overwriting file on the destination if there is one with the same name.

-Setting --stdout or making the output file name "-" will cause the output to be written to standard output.
+Setting `--stdout` or making the output file name `-` will cause the output to be written to standard output.

 ```